The Bride of Christ Revealed – Part 2 Identifying the Bridegroom

 - Jesus Christ is called the Lamb of God.

-- Jesus Christ is called the bridegroom.
+- Jesus Christ calls Himself the bridegroom.

 - Jesus Christ is said to have a bride and a wife.